aniskhan146/Cartify/README.md

 ### Step 2: Configure Environment Variables (Most Important Step!)

 This is the most critical step.
 Your app needs API keys to connect to Supabase and Google Gemini.
+These keys are read from `process.env`.

 1. Navigate to your site's **Site configuration > Build & deploy > Environment > Environment variables** and click **"Edit variables"**.
 2. You must add three variables: